Which one would we choose?

 - The DiamondClean Smart is available in lunar blue.

-- The iO is available in 3 colours black onyx, white alabaster and rose quartz.
+- The iO is available in black onyx.

 - The Oral-B iO has an LED light ring that can be lit a number of different colours.